-In most cases, you cannot get disability benefits based on your own earnings record if you have never worked.
-Social Security Disability Insurance (SSDI) provides income to workers who have been incapacitated or injured so severely that they can no longer work to support themselves or their family.
-Their disability must be terminal or prevent them from working for at least one year.
+On the other hand, other programs are based on your own earnings, like Social Security Disability Insurance (SSDI).
+SSDI provides income to workers who have been incapacitated or injured so severely that they can no longer work to support themselves or their family.

 You May Qualify for Supplemental Security Income (SSI) Payments

-If you don’t qualify for SSDI because you haven’t been working, you may qualify for Supplemental Security Income (known as SSI).
-According to the SSA, the SSI program is designed to assist people who have low income and limited assets.
+If you don’t qualify for SSDI because you haven’t been working, you may qualify for Supplemental Security Income.
+According to the Social Security Administration (SSA), the SSI program is designed to assist people who have low income and limited assets.
 Recipients must also be blind, disabled, or over age 65.

 Examples of people who may qualify for SSI benefits include, but are not limited to, the following: